sidney-eliot/3d-artists-handbook/README.md

 # How to Read the Handbook Offline
-There are 2 methods when it comes to offline viewing.
+There are **2 methods** when it comes to offline viewing.
 The localhost method being the better experience but only working on Windows, Mac and Linux.

-### Localhost Method
+### Localhost - Method 1
 You will need to install the [Node.js](https://nodejs.org/en/download) framework.
 It's available on Windows, Mac and Linux.

 **1.** Download the zip (and unzip) or clone the repository from the [v4 branch](https://github.com/sidney-eliot/3d-artists-handbook/tree/v4) (Click `<> Code` then click `Download ZIP`)<br>